JonDunlap/Net-Ninja-MERN-Stack-Tutorial/README.md

 **Resume**: [https://standardresume.co/r/jondunlap](https://standardresume.co/r/jondunlap)

+## Notes

+- The application follows the tutorial listed above, however, I added code necessary to host it online using a server hosted on Google Cloud platform so that I could also practice deploying a MERN application.
+The application can be previewed at [workoutapp.jondunlap.com](https://workoutapp.jondunlap.com).
+- To deploy the application on the server, I was able to follow most of the steps from [Brad Traversy's](https://www.youtube.com/c/TraversyMedia) tutorial [Linux Server Setup & MERN Deployment](https://www.youtube.com/watch?v=7aRjGIhwyQM), however, I used a Google Cloud VM instance which presented several issues not covered in Brad's tutorial.
+I then used Google Domains to add it as a subdomain of my current website by updating the DNS records to point at the servers IP address.
+I also used an SSL certificate and attached it to this server so that all traffic could be sent using HTTPS.

 ## Setting up the app

 - `cd` into each of the subdirectories and run `npm install` to add the necessary packages
-- Contact developer so that I can temporarily allow all connections to database otherwise the application will not properly connect to the Mongo database
+- Inside of the `server` folder, create a `.env` file and add variables for `PORT` and `MONGODB_URI` with values for your preferred port and a connection string to either a local MongoDB database or a MongoDB Cloud Atlas database.

 ## Running app

-- `cd server` `npm run dev` - Start API server and connects to the database
+- From root folder - `npm run dev` - This will make use of concurrently and start the API server, connecting to the database, as well as starting the React frontend
-- From a second terminal window, `cd frontend` `npm start` - Starts React frontend

 ## Models